Summary: in this tutorial, you’ll learn about Python virtual environments and how to use the venv

 The first line shows that the python.exe

-is located in the project_env/Scripts
+is located in the .venv/Scripts

-, the D:\test_env\project_env\Scripts\python.exe
+, the D:\test_env\.env\Scripts\python.exe

-will execute instead of C:\Python\python.exe
+will execute instead of C:\python\python.exe

 .

-virtual environment for the web_crawler
+virtual environment for the test_env

 project: